 Read our full review of IPVanish.

 VyprVPN has a legion of loyal fans around the world due to the fact that it has some of the most impressive encryption standards in the business.
 The service complements this approach with 24/7 online customer support, free 3-day trial, and a large server network.
+You should have no issues unblocking Facebook Messenger at school or work with this VPN.

 There is a bit of a logging policy, however.
 Specifically, VyprVPN will store “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time and total number of bytes used.”

 But we haven’t come across any instances of data leakage from the firm’s end.
-At the same time, VyprVPN claims content of communications, i.e. the site’s users visit, won’t be recorded.
+At the same time, VyprVPN claims the content of communications, i.e. the site’s users visit, won’t be recorded.

 The company is very popular with users in China where it easily unblocks the Great Firewall.
 It physically owns and manages entire data centers – as opposed to other providers that opt for a combination of renting and outsourcing servers – helping it control and stabilize traffic.